psolin/pymkup/README.md

 x.get_columns().values()
 ```

-Second, you should review the extended columns here that can also be added:
+Second, you should review the extended columns that can also be added:
 ```python
 x.extended_columns()
 ```